Dresovense/orange3-textable/docs/doc/widgets/context.rst

 **Contexts** section allows the user to specify the maximal number of characters that appear in the right and left context of the pivot.

-The **Info** section indicates if a table was correctly emitted, or the reasons why no table is emitted (typically, because it is empty).

-The **Compute** button triggers the emission of a table in the internal format of Orange Textable, to the output connection(s).
-When it is selected, the **Compute automatically** checkbox disables the button and the widget attempts to automatically emit a segmentation at every modification of its interface or when its input data are modified (by deletion or addition of a connection, or because modified data is received through an existing connection).
+The **Send** button triggers the emission of a table in the internal format of Orange Textable, to the output connection(s).
+When it is selected, the **Send automatically** checkbox disables the button and the widget attempts to automatically emit a segmentation at every modification of its interface or when its input data are modified (by deletion or addition of a connection, or because modified data is received through an existing connection).

+The **Cancel** button stops the widget from working and returns it to its inital state.

+The informations generated below the **Send** button indicate if a table was correctly emitted, or the reasons why no table is emitted (typically, because it is empty).

 Messages
 --------